mizrael/OpenSleigh/readme.md

 ```

 #### Publishing messages
-A message can be published directly from a Saga using the `Publish()` method on the base `Saga` class:
+A message can be published by calling the `PublishAsync()` method of `IMessageBus`.
+Sagas classes get an instance injected as Property:

 ```
 public class MyAwesomeSaga :
     Saga<MyAwesomeSagaState>,